Brown Marmorated Stink Bug

 - Midwest Vegetable Production Guide for Commercial Growers, MSU Extension bulletin E0312

 - Integrated Pest Management for Brown Marmorated Stink Bug in Vegetables by Stop BMSB

 MSU Extension runs a trap line in the major fruit and vegetable growing regions in the Lower Peninsula of Michigan, monitoring between 60-80 sites each week during the season.
-Periodic reports are posted with results from these trap lines and are meant to assist growers with knowing where BMSB populations are increasing in a given region.
+Look for updates in regional fruit reports from MSU Extension or talk with your local Extension educator for more information on BMSB populations in your area.